alemart/encantar-js/docs/faq.md

 ### Can I embed the Commercial Edition in my proprietary application?

 Yes.
 When using the Commercial Edition, copyleft applies to the library, but it does **not** extend to your application.
-You can close the source code of your proprietary application and distribute it under terms of your choice.
+You can close the source code of your proprietary application and distribute it under the terms of your choice.
 However, if you modify the library, you can't make your modifications proprietary.

 ### I'm a non-profit.
 Do I have to purchase the Commercial Edition?